JiscCTI/misp-docker/pages/configuration/custom.md

 The environment variable `$CAKE` will be available to to run MISP's CLI tool (CakePHP).
-If a setting change references a file that will be copied in by a later section on this page, such as an image or terms file, you make needed to include the `--force` flag to ensure the setting is changed even though the file is not currently present.
+If a setting change references a file that will be copied in by a later section on this page, such as an image or terms file, you make needed to include the `--force` flag to ensure the setting is changed even though the file is not currently present, on consider using On Startup Actions below to change the setting after the file has been copied into place.

 ### Example Custom Configuration Script